 Your recent request for an advisory opinion was reviewed by the Judicial Investigation Commission.
-The factual scenario giving rise to your request is as follows: You are the elected of the Family Judicial Association.
-You have been directed by the Association to bring a writ against the West Virginia Auditor over the change in pay periods from 24 to 26 a year projected to begin for all Judges in December 2015.
-Should the Association prevail in the writ, it would inure to the benefit of all judicial officers and their staff in the State.
-You have been in contact with an attorney who is willing to represent the Association in the matter.
-You want to know whether the attorney's representation would require disqualification of the Family Court Judges from presiding over any cases in which he/she represents a party in a proceeding before them.
+The factual scenario giving rise to your request is as follows: the West Virginia Association of Family Case Coordinators and/or the West Virginia Family Court Secretary/Clerk's Association is planning to file a writ against the West Virginia Auditor over the change in pay periods from 24 to 26 a year projected to begin for all state employees in December 2015.
+The groups have been in contact with an attorney who is willing to represent them in the matter.
+You want to know whether the attorney's representation of these groups would require disqualification of the Family Court Judges from presiding over any cases in which he/she represents a party in a proceeding before them.